-The Path of the Gods can take anywhere from three to five hours depending on your style, but it’s always a good idea to pack some nourishment for the road.
-Bring along a light lunch from one of the local cafés, or you can pit-stop for food on the way.
-A few restaurants are tucked into the the scenery as you get nearer to Nocello.
+The Path of the Gods can take anything from three to five hours to complete, so it’s a good idea to pack nourishment for the road.
+Bring a light lunch from one of the local cafes, or make a pit stop for food on the way.
+A few restaurants are tucked into the scenery as you get nearer to Nocello.

 The resplendent hike ends in Nocello, where you can either take a bus down the winding road along the coast or descend a 1,500-step staircase that leads to the village of Arienzo.
 Although it is a steep plunge, this route offers some magnificent views.

 Now you can explore the northern sector of Positano.
 Stop in for one of the classic Italian aperitifs and discover the colours of the streets that stretch up the mountainside.
 Go shopping in this stylish part of town, or cool down with a scoop of gelato.

 After relaxing post-hike and soaking up the vibrant life of this area, you can easily catch a bus or ferry back to wherever you are staying along the Amalfi Coast.
 Both of these options will provide breath-taking views on your way home.
 The Path of the Gods lives up to the name and is worthy of one of your days while visiting this exquisite part of Italy.